-The operating expenses by function are displayed in the following exhibit.
+The operating expenses by function are displayed in the following exhibit:

 The chart above allows the reader to visualize each functional expenditure category and how each functional category of expenditures compares to the other.
-The decreases in expenditures are primarily attributable to the delaying of replacing faculty and staff positions that separated service during fiscal year 2014.

 The University continues to look for ways to improve and upgrade our existing technology to better deliver our courses and serve the students.
 It is the University's goal to use all technology fees each year to assist us in obtaining the latest technology available.
 Athens State University presently has a four-year plan to replace one fourth of all faculty, staff, and lab computers each year.
 This ensures that our students and employees will have the necessary resources available to meet their needs.